Bagoum/danmokou/docs/articles/tbosses.md

  If you click on the GameManagement object in the scene, the first variable under the component `Game Management` should be `References`, and it should point to the object `Default Game References`.
 Go ahead and click on this to show it in the Project window, then click it in the Project window to show all its variables.
 If you look at the Boss Metadata variable, you should see a list with one element, `Tutorial Boss`.
 Add a new element and set it to the boss configuration you created.

 Now, restart the game.
 You should see all the changes!
-There should be one star in each corner, since Mokou has 1 spell remaining when the script starts.
+There should be one star in the lower left, since Mokou has 1 spell remaining when the script starts.

 If you clear Mokou's nonspell, then you can see the background quickly transition, and the Junko cutin will fly across the screen.
 (Cutins will not appear if you set `TeleportAtPhaseStart` to true.)
 If you clear Mokou's spell, the background will transition back, but no cutin will appear, since the next card is a nonspell.
 Also, once you clear the spell, the number of stars will drop to 0.